JasonMFry/elm_haskell_spock_fullstack_app/README.md

 6. Run `elm make src/frontend/Main.elm --output=elm.js`
 7. Open index.html

+## Known Issues

+- There is no way to add new patients through the UI.
+- The database doesn't allow for storing multiple test results right now.
+There is no confirmation dialogue when editing test results, so accidentally overwriting notes and/or times is easy.
+- The UI is ugly :)
+- The app is very un-secure.
+- The timer doesn't allow for anything more precise than seconds.
+I assumed that would be good enough for the code challenge.

 ## Dev Instructions

 Thank you for accepting the OPIE Software Coding Challenge.
 We believe that the best way to determine how well a candidate will create an experience is to do one!
 We have created a very simple user story for you to demonstrate your command of UI, UX, API, and software development principles.

 What we would like you to do is take this user story and create a small program that displays your skill.
 We would also be interested in any additional